davsec-teaching/ECS160-Winter2025/Homework-1.md

 _Problem Statement:_

 You are provided with an `input.json` file that consists of thousands of social media posts from [Bluesky](www.bsky.app).
 Your goal is to write a Java program that computes certain basic statistics for the provided posts.
 These statistics are---the total number of posts, the average number of comments per post, and average interval between comments (for posts which have comments).
-Depending on an option provided on the command line (`weighted = true|false`), you will either compute a simple average, or a weighted average that depends on the length of the post or comments.
+Depending on an option provided on the command line (`weighted = true|false`), you will either compute a simple average, or a weighted average (TODO: specify formula) that depends on the length of the post or comments.
 The full path of the `input.json` file will also be provided on the command line.

 **Adding library dependencies.**